umfy/sanguine-oasis/posts/4-concepts.md

 spell or get specifically debuffed.

 ### Falling

 For every 2 meters falling, add 1 dmg on impact.
 Alternatively for every 2 meters of the fall you may roll:
 - [D8, D8] or
 - [D6, D10]

-When falling controllably, player may roll Agiliy to reduce damage by lower die value.
+When falling controllably, player may roll Agiliy to half the damage for each success (rounded down).
-The double success has no effect there.
-Noone can escape gravity.

 #### Example
-Player falls on their feet from 15m which can deal up to 7dmg.
+Player falls on their feet from 12m which can deal up to 6dmg.
-The player rolls Agility which reduces the damage by ([D6, D12] -> [5, 9]) 5.
+The player rolls Agility which reduces the damage by ([D6, D12] -> [6, 9]) 50% twice.
-The fall causes 2 damage.
+The fall causes 6 / 2 = 3 and halved second time 3 / 2 = 1.5 -> 1 damage.

 ### Hitting a wall